mortezamg63/Notes-in-tensorflow/README.md

 </p>

 If we want to define a matrix with two rows, we must define it as [[first row],][second row]].
 Each row has the same number of columns for example [[1, 2, 3],[4, 5, 6]].
 It is a matrix with two rows and three columns.
-Actually, it is a matrix in shape of   2x3.
+In fact, it is a matrix in shape of   2x3.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/15813546/37853254-672a1d80-2f03-11e8-9abc-3aec0f6f8ba3.png">